nikhilkalhan92/The-Wrestling-Pub/README.md

 ### 2.User Experience

-I have realised for a while, London does not have many wrestling themed venus considering its a massive hub for global wrestling companies.
-So this bar is perfect for
+- I have realised for a while, London does not have many wrestling themed venus considering its a   massive hub for global wrestling companies.
+So this bar is perfect for the following people:

--wrestling fans who want to watch it with friends/family -casual wrestling fans who want a fun spontanous night out
+- wrestling fans who want to watch it with friends/family
+- casual wrestling fans who want a fun spontanous night out
 - People who like dressing up and gamers
+- First dates!

 ### Aims
 - In this project, I will build a static front-end site to present useful information to users, using all the technologies that I have learned about so far.